valeagent/youtube-downloader/README.md

 # YouTube Downloader

+#TLDR: double-click the setup_venv.bat File once you configured the system double-click the start.bat File

 A user-friendly desktop application for downloading YouTube videos and audio using yt-dlp.

 ## Features

-- Download YouTube videos in various qualities (360p to 720p)
+- Download YouTube videos in various qualities (mp4)
 - Download audio-only (MP3)
 - Support for age-restricted and private videos using cookies
 - Simple and intuitive GUI interface